EOFY sales 2023 in Australia: When they start and what to expect

 As always, a new Australian financial year will kick off from July 1, which means retailers will be looking to clear out all remaining stock from the last financial year before that date.
 That means you can expect drastic price reductions across a wide variety of products in the weeks leading up to the big day.

-That means now's the time to start putting a little money aside for that device you've had your eye on.
+In other words, now's probably the time splurge on that device you've had your eye on.
 Looking to upgrade your TV?
 Need a new vacuum?
 Or maybe you're in the market for a new pair of noise cancelling headphones — whatever you're after, the EOFY sales period is the best time to buy it.

 We're talking huge discounts on everything from books and games, to big-ticket items like laptops, cameras and even fridges.
 Simply put, there's no better price than clearance price.